 First of all, the Lasercomb is one diode reflected through a prism in nine rays.
 The Lasercomb is the only FDA cleared hair growth laser on the market.
 They have produced clinical evidence that their device is capable of showing some improvement over placebo in clinical trials.
 It took 4 clinical trials to produce this result.
 I have personally used the Lasercomb in early 2001.
 It simply was not powerful enough to do anything for me.
 I returned the device for a refund after 5 months.

 With this being said, the laser comb is using a diffuse light principle to regrow hair.
 This is important.
-This is same type of energy that we use in-clinic but at 61 times less the strength.
+This is the same type of energy that we use in-clinic but at 61 times less strength.
 By using diffuse light you are using unfocused energy.
-This energy is weaker, but is more effective with a multitude of diodes for growing hair on most people.
-This would be similar to comparing a flood light to a spot light.
-A flood light gets weaker as the light flow outs in many directions, whereas a spot light will remain focused in a concentrated area.
-Beside the wavelength, this is core difference between the Lasercomb and THL-1 device.
+This energy is weaker but is more effective with a multitude of diodes for growing hair on most people.
+This would be similar to comparing a floodlight to a spotlight.
+A floodlight gets weaker as the light flows out in many directions, whereas a spotlight will remain focused in a concentrated area.
+Besides the wavelength, this is the core difference between the Lasercomb and THL-1 device.
 The THL is concentrated, where the Lasercomb is not.

 We dig deeper: